 - Intraventricular hemorrhage: Bleeding happens within the brain causing the blood to flow into the ventricles, mix with the CSF, and increase the fluid pressure.
 This condition mostly occurs in premature babies that have underdeveloped and immensely delicate blood vessels that rupture randomly inside the brain for no definite reason.
 Intraventricular hemorrhage and the consequential hydrocephalus are rare in full-term infants (6).

 - Head injuries: Injuries to the head can cause bleeding within the ventricle leading to hydrocephalus.
 The bleeding is similar to the one resulting from intraventricular hemorrhage.

 - Infections: Diseases affecting the nervous system can lead to hydrocephalus.
 One example is meningitis, an inflammation of the protective membrane surrounding the brain due to an infection by a pathogen.
 Meningitis interferes with the reabsorption of CSF, thus causing hydrocephalus (7).

 - Poor absorption of CSF: The CSF can flow through the ventricles unobstructed, but the bloodstream is unable to absorb any excess fluid due to the defects in the ventricle.
-The swelling of the brain, in this case, is called communicating hydrocephalus.

 Acquired hydrocephalus can occur anytime during a baby’s infanthood.
 There is a condition though, which sounds quite similar to hydrocephalus, but is different.